 java command — the corresponding JVM process is considered an “instance” of your application.
 So “running another instance” of the application simply means to launch the same application again (resulting in another JVM process), which you’d typically do on a different machine.
 The various instances of your application can leverage all the capacity that is available to their respective JVM processes (minus the capacity that any non-Kafka-Streams part of your application may be using).
 This explains why running additional instances will grant your application additional processing capacity.
 The exact capacity you will be adding by running a new instance depends of course on the environment in which the new instance runs: available CPU cores, available main memory and Java heap space, local storage, network bandwidth, and so on.
 Similarly, if you stop any of the running instances of your application, then you are removing and freeing up the respective processing capacity.

-group.id is a setting of Kafka’s consumer configuration, and for a Kafka Streams based application this consumer group id is derived from the
+group.id is a setting of Kafka’s consumer configuration, and for a Streams API based application this consumer group id is derived from the

 application.id setting in the Kafka Streams configuration.

 Figure 1: Before adding capacity, only a single instance of your Kafka Streams application is running.
 At this point the corresponding “consumer group” of your application contains only a single member (this instance).
 All data is being read and processed by this single instance.

 Figure 2: After adding capacity, two additional instances of your Streams API application are running, and they have automatically joined the application’s consumer group for a total of three current members.
 These three instances are automatically splitting the processing work between each other.
 The splitting is based on the Kafka topic partitions from which data is being read.

 Figure 3: If one of the application instances is stopped (e.g. intentional reduction of capacity, maintenance, machine failure), it will automatically leave the application’s consumer group, which causes the remaining instances to automatically take over the stopped instance’s processing work.